Brightspace-support

 2. Teacher Report (which allows teachers to view the results, without student data).

 You can see that in both reports the 'Release' is set to 'immediately'.
 This is the default setting and this means that a student / teacher can immediately view the report.
 The urgent advice is to adjust this and enter a date that is the same as the date on which the students can no longer complete the survey.
-We show this below for the Student report.
-By clicking on Student report, you will enter the edit mode for this report:
+This prevents students from accessing the survey results prematurely.

 Under 'Release' you will see that the box for 'immediately' has been checked.
 Adjust this by clicking the box for the date format and entering the correct date and time here, in line with the example above, which is October 15, 2025 at 5 p.m. (= the moment when the survey for students 'closes'):